appswitch/docs/cli.rst

 application being run will be run as that user.
 ::

-   $ sudo ax run -- whoami
+   $ ax run -- whoami
    root

-   $ sudo ax run --user alice whoami alice
+   $ ax run --user alice whoami
+   alice